ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### FIT (Failure Injection Testing)

-Was build to inject microservice level failures.
+FIT was build to inject microservice level failures.
 Latency monkey adds a delay and/or failure on the server side of a request for a given service.
 This provides us good insight into how calling applications behave when their dependency slows down — threads pile up, the network becomes congested, etc.
 Latency monkey also impacts all calling applications — whether they want to participate or not, and can result in customer pain if proper fallback handling, timeouts, and bulkheads don’t work as expected.
-What we need is a way to limit the impact of failure testing while still breaking things in realistic ways.nThis is where FIT comes in.
+What we need is a way to limit the impact of failure testing while still breaking things in realistic ways.
+This is where FIT comes in.

 ### Doctor Monkey (deprecated or not publicaly released)